 Returning to India in 2014, he worked as a Research Assistant for a month conducting boat based surveys and social surveys, with local fishermen, to assess the diversity and abundance of marine mammals off the East coast of India.
 He then came across the excellent opportunity to work as the Education Officer with the Andaman and Nicobar Islands’ Environmental Team.
 Conducting workshops for middle school students all the way up to undergraduate students he realised several things: 1) what a strong tool education can be to increase environmental awareness and to promote conservation, 2) how much he enjoys being outdoors and sharing his excitement for the outdoors with other people, and 3) that he wants a future in environmental education.

-His new role, as WiseOceans Marine Educator at Four Seasons Resort Seychelles, perfectly combines his interest in the marine environment and his passion to use education as a tool for conservation.
+Krishna’s role, as WiseOceans Marine Educator at Four Seasons Resort Seychelles, perfectly combines his interest in the marine environment and his passion to use education as a tool for conservation.
 He cannot wait to explore a new part of the world and use his experience and knowledge to immerse himself in marine environmental education.

 “I used to go swimming in the sea since a very young age with family and friends.
 Soon I started to wonder what was under waves!
 The fascination that there are such incredible creatures thriving in an environment so drastically different than the one we are used to is never ending.”

 Hannah Harries, Marine Educator (Four Seasons Resort Seychelles)